ecomplus/application-starter/README.md

 npm i
 ```

-> Due to our GitHub Actions workflows, you probably don't need and we don't recommend to deploy locally because it may vary with your environment, if you don't have a special motivation to run it on CLI, just commit, push to GitHub and trust on [CI](#continuous-integration) :smile:
+> Due to our GitHub Actions workflows, **you probably don't need and we don't recommend to deploy locally** because it may vary with your environment, if you don't have a special motivation to run it on CLI, just commit, push to GitHub and trust on [CI](#continuous-integration) :smile:

 Then you can call `npm run deploy` locally getting configuration from `.env` file on project root.
 You can also set a different `FIREBASE_PROJECT_ID` locally for test purpose only.

 When you're done, you can publish the app by running `npm run publish:market`.

+### Execute functions locally

+After deploying the project at least once (may be out of date with your local source) you can emulate Cloud Functions by running `npm run serve` from repository root.

 ### Firebase tools